PrasanthKT/DNA_Sequence_Analyser/README.md

 2. Specifying positions where mismatches are allowed.
 3. Identifying whether targets are present in intronic or exonic regions if a GTF/GFF file of the organism is provided.
 4. A clear user interface can be developed in future versions, allowing users to simply upload their gene FASTA file and the reference genome file and the GTT/GTF file to find the protospacers and their regions.
+5. Unique protospacer_id can be assigned according to the user specification and the next ids can be followed accordingly.

 ## Open Tool
 This is open-source, and contributions are welcome.